VOffoma/Ticketing-System/README.md

     * A supportperson would only see all tickets assigned to him or her
     * The admin will see all tickets

+## Note
-## Requirements that was not covered
+* Requirements unmet: not enough tests.
-* Sadly, I was unable to write enough test.
+* Issues faces: No technical issues
+* Feedback: None for now